 Check out 30 Tudor Revival home styles here.

 This is the traditional architecture of Tuscany located in central Italy.
 Some of the building materials generally used in Tuscan style buildings are stone, wood, wrought iron and tile.

 Tuscan architecture is rustic yet stylish and is mainly suitable to its original Mediterranean arrangements.
 Simple, clean line and designs were inspired from a very long time ago.

 Tuscany’s traditional building techniques are utilizing locally available materials like stones that are mostly limestones and shale, which are best in forming walls and foundations.
 Many of its buildings were used in generations given all the extensions and additions in years which is why antiquity is visible.

-Victorian houses were created during the reign of Queen Victoria in 1837 to 1901 or the so called Victorian era.
-It was also during the Industrial Revolution when several Victorian house were built and are the current defining feature in most of the town and cities of Britain.
+Victorian houses were created during the reign of Queen Victoria in 1837 to 1901 or the so-called Victorian era.
+It was also during the Industrial Revolution when several Victorian houses were built and are the current defining feature in most of the town and cities of Britain.

 It also followed a wide range of architectural styles in United Kingdom.
 Beginning with classicism, Regency architecture, Italianate style that gained influence in 1820 and 1850s and Gothic Revival Style that was predominant in 1880s.

 Houses under this style were generally made with terraces with common building materials like brick or local stone.

 Check out this super old barn converted to a rustic house by RTM Architects.
 They just took the entire barn and converted the insie to a large open concept rustic interior.
 The addition, while noticeable, is also designed in an authentic rustic style.